Skip to Content

 • People with diabetes are over three times more likely to be hospitalized with cardiovascular disease, 12 times more likely to be hospitalized with end-stage renal disease, and almost 20 times more likely to be hospitalized for a non-traumatic lower limb amputation compared to the general population (3).

-• The prevalence of clinically relevant depressive symptoms among people living with diabetes is approximately 30% (6).
-Individuals with depression have a 40% – 60% increased risk of developing type 2 diabetes (6).
+• Individuals with depression have a 40% – 60% increased risk of developing type 2 diabetes (6).

-• Foot ulceration affects an estimated 15%–25% of people with diabetes in their lifetime (9).
-One-third of amputations in 2011–2012 were performed on people reporting a diabetic foot wound (10).
+• Foot ulceration affects an estimated 15-25% of people with diabetes in their lifetime (9).

 • The risk factors for type 1 diabetes are not well understood, but interaction between genetic and environmental factors are likely involved (11).
-Type 2 diabetes is caused by a combination of individual, social, environmental, and genetic factors (11).
+Type 2 diabetes is caused by a combination of individual factors.

 Policy, Programs, and Services Related to Diabetes

-• In November 2021, the cut-off age to qualify for public coverage of an insulin pump was extended to 25 years.
+• In November 2021, the cut-off age to qualify for public coverage of an insulin pump was extended to age 25.

 • In September 2021, the government introduced coverage of glucose monitoring devices (rtCGM & isCGM) for eligible Manitobans with diabetes age 25 and younger.